 Getting fit before your surgery?
 These 6 tips will help you

-A gastric bypass is a big, important step in your life.
+A stomach reduction is a big, important step in your life.
 The first step in becoming a new, healthy version of you.
 Yet you don’t have to wait until after the surgery – you can start now with healthy habits.
 Because the more fit you are before the surgery, the better.
 With these 6 tips you can start living healthier today.

 1. Start with small steps